About this recipe

 Instructions

-- Cut the tomatoes in half, quarter the onion, and peel the garlic, blend in a food processor or blender with a pinch of salt until completely pureed.
+- Cut the tomatoes in half, quarter the onion, and peel the garlic.
+Then, blend in a food processor or blender with a pinch of salt until completely pureed.

 - Preheat the oil over medium heat in a medium-large pot and cook the fideos until lightly toasted and golden brown.
 This step gives this Mexican sopa its traditional flavor.

 - Add the tomato mixture and let it sizzle for a minute or so.
-Add water, or vegetable broth, add the chile if using, and let it simmer for about 10 minutes or until the pasta is al dente.
-You will know also know the fideo soup is done because the tomato mixture goes from a light to a deeper red.
+Then, add water or vegetable broth, and the chile if you're using it.
+Let the mixture simmer for about 10 minutes or until the pasta is al dente.
+You'll know the fideo soup is done when the tomato mixture turns from a light to a deeper red.

 Notes

-Feel free to add more broth or water to the soup.
-Remember this is a sopa aguada, brothy soup.
+- You can add more broth or water to the soup.
+Remember, it’s meant to be a brothy soup.

-It you want to add depth of flavor to the broth, roast the tomatoes, garlic and onion on a pan or comal.
+- If you want to enhance the broth’s flavor, roast the tomatoes, garlic, and onion in a pan or on a comal.

 Nutrition